Oric-Software-Development-Kit/Keyboard-FullMatrix/README.md

 - **'LEFT SHIFT' (3)**
 - or **'\<none\>' (0)** if no keys are pressed

+The **----** at the bottom right shows the status of the modifiers key (C for Control, S for Shift, F for Function).

+The **caps** will change into **CAPS** when using CTRL-T and represents the current 'caps lock' status.

-And finally, the Practice Edit Field will show what you have been typing
+And finally, the Practice Edit Field will show what you have been typing, it supports caps lock, shifting, and deleting as well.

 # Reasons
 If you are wondering why anyone would want to reinvent the wheel, you need to know a few things about the Oric: